 For this solution, you will have to use the Anti-virus program that has been installed on your computer and follow these steps:

 - Each anti-virus software has a virus vault.
-You will have to open yours and in the list, look for ‘Audio device or services that are quarantined.’
+Also, you will have to open yours and in the list, look for ‘Audio device or services that are quarantined.’

 - Now scan the registry key named “HKEY_LOCAL_MACHINE\SYSTEM\CURRENTCONTROL” and check if the mentioned key ends with the following texts- “AUDIOSRV.DLL” or “AUDIOENDPOINTBUILDER.DLL.”

 - If you locate these texts in the key, it points to a problem.
-You have to solve it by restoring them and restarting your computer.
+Also, you have to solve it by restoring them and restarting your computer.

 Modify Registry Key